Who We Are

 Our Foundress: St. Elizabeth Ann Seton

-Creating possibilities for medically complex children and their families, inspired by the love of St. Elizabeth Seton.
+Creating possibilities for children with medical complexities and their families, inspired by the love of St. Elizabeth Seton.

-Pursuing leadership and excellence by advancing innovative, loving care with transformational outcomes to medically complex children and their families.
+Pursuing leadership and excellence by advancing innovative, loving care with transformational outcomes for children with medical complexities and their families.

 Elizabeth Seton Children’s has a long legacy of serving the children and families of New York – both in health care and education.
 Our history is rooted in the story of the Sisters of Charity Ministry Network, our sponsors, who began their work over 200 years ago in 1817, and in The New York Foundling, whose doors were opened in 1869 by three Sisters of Charity in an effort to save babies being abandoned on the streets of New York.